ProjectLibertyLabs/siwf/libraries/sdk-web/README.md

 ### 3️⃣ Run the Demo

-Start a local server to view the example (for example using npm serve):
+Start a local server to view the example (for example using `npx serve`):

 ```sh
 npx serve -p 3000 .